AHRC Doctoral Training Partnership

 This is an exciting opportunity for a student to conduct a three-year study of science fiction (SF) narratives about artificial intelligence, whilst gaining practical experience of real-world problems through co-operation with our non-academic partners.
 The recruited student will take part in public engagement and creative writing activities to share knowledge and expertise from the project.

-Recruiting for this opportunity close in August 2018.
-Find out more from our studentship page
+Recruiting for this opportunity closed in August 2018.

 CASS Teaching Awards